 The type of chiropractic I was trained in initially was the diversified chiropractic technique (DCT).
 This involved quick thrusts to a joint to force a release from it; often helping to improve the motion in that joint.
-This technique would very often relieve my back pain and I thought that it was the solution I had been searching for.
+This was the technique that would very often relieve my back pain and I was taught to combine this with massage and stretching techniques to reduce muscle tension.

 Working as a chiropractor

-After several years in practice, I realised I was still slowly deteriorating, despite working hard to maintain my health and having ongoing chiropractic care.
+After several years in practice, I realised that my body was still slowly deteriorating, despite working hard to maintain my health and having ongoing chiropractic care.
 I told myself “Not to worry.
 I just need to work harder and be more consistent with my exercises, treatment and nutrition.”